bright/new-www/content/blog/meet-ula-–-a-bright-culture-creator.md

 I have nothing against the word “non-technical”.
 What I don’t like are stereotypes. **The fact that I am not a developer does not mean that I am not interested in software development topics**.
 And it does not mean that I don’t understand them.

 ![Ula – HR and Marketing Manager at Bright Inventions](/images/brightstoryula2.png)

+It all comes to HR stereotypes obviously.
+I constantly see they still exist.
+Sometimes during interviews candidates are a bit stunned that I follow the technical part or I ask some technical questions myself.
+I think it should be no surprise to anyone.
+I am not a developer, I am saying that openly, **but could I be a good IT recruiter if I didn’t know the aspects of technologies used by developers or I didn’t understand how the whole software development process looked like**?
+I don’t want to be judgemental, but **I think you just should not recruit specialists from IT if you don’t know their sector and mindset well**.
+And it is the same about any field you are recruiting in.

+## Does it mean that you could become a programmer someday?